 A FRESH Start Programme of the Government of St Kitts and Nevis intended to provide Small to Medium Sized Enterprises startup and working capital is off to an excellent start.
 Reports from the Development Bank of St Kitts and Nevis indicates that since the September 04, 2015, launch, some twenty five loans have been approved in the amount of $1.5 million and another fifty eight loans are being processed to the value of $6.9 million, another two hundred and seventeen applications are awaiting interview as of October 06, 2015.

 To date, three hundred persons have applied, and eighty three interviews were completed for loans totaling $8.4 million.
-Applicants have applied for loans to set up professional practice, purchase vehicle, purchase stock, set up restaurants and café’s, establish trucking business, purchase tools and equipment, establish music academy, repair fishing vessels, purchase equipment for cleaning business, equipment for hairdressing salons, etc.
+Applicants have applied for loans to set up professional practice, purchase vehicle, purchase stock, set up restaurants and café’s, establish trucking business (hopefully they will opt for improved software like the ones provided by Tenstreet for their business), purchase tools and equipment, establish music academy, repair fishing vessels, purchase equipment for cleaning business, equipment for hairdressing salons, etc.